jonatanmv/sisnet/README.md

 port = port_for_prn_123
 ```

-Ifyou need to get credentials and connection details for your own config file, please check this website:
+If you need to get credentials and connection details for your own config file, please check this website:

 http://www.egnos-pro.esa.int/sisnet/contact.html

-Create your python application.
+## sisnet.ds2dc module...
+Lets try it !

 Here you have some code using sisnet as a point of start.
 Try it !

+Take it as a base to create your python application.

 ```python
 #!/usr/bin/env python